What is the best deep dish pizza joint in Chicago?

-A little flashback to 2011 when I went abroad for the first time to New Zealand.
-Again I was on the train across the United States, but on a much shorter and more direct route than my recent gnarly train adventure across America.
+A little flashback to 2011 when I went abroad for the first time to New Zealand and how this cheesy mission began.
+I was on the train across the United States but on a much shorter and more direct route than my recent epic train adventure across America.

 I had met two travelers on the train, one a German fellow named Paulus, and the other an eccentric chap self-named Black Diamond.
 Black Diamond, or Theron Denson as is his real name, was traveling across the US as a Neil Diamond tribute singer.
 And I’ve gotta’ say, the guy was hilarious.
 The other guy — just a backpacker doing the same thing I wanted to do; travel the world.